tuzhucheng/MP-CNN-Variants/README.md

 │   └── GloVe/
 ```

-Note the original paper doesn't use dropout, so dropout = 0 mimics this behaviour to allow for fair comparison in the results reported below.
+Note the original paper doesn't use dropout, so dropout=0 mimics this behaviour to allow for fair comparison in the results reported below.

 ## SICK Dataset